DoF-6413/chargedUp/chargedUp/docs/notes.md

  - tried different code to print the values from the sensor into the smartdashboard
  - figured there was something wrong with analog input and analog potentiometer imports because we would not get the api that was mentioned in wpilib when both of those were imported
  - did research on code examples for ultrasonic sensors

+# Andy
+- i finish the answer electrical questions in slack